Mridulkhanal/Word-Scramble-Game/README.md

 # Play:
-Enter a player name (optional, defaults to "Player").
+Enter a player name .

 Select Normal or Challenge mode.